MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 [!INCLUDE [contact DevTools team note](./includes/contact-devtools-team-note.md)]

-To preview the [latest features coming to the DevTools][DevtoolsGuideWhatsNew202102Devtools], download [Microsoft Edge Canary][MicrosoftedgeinsiderDownload], which builds nightly.
+To preview the [latest features coming to DevTools][DevtoolsGuideWhatsNew202102Devtools], download [Microsoft Edge Canary][MicrosoftedgeinsiderDownload], which builds nightly.

 <!-- ====================================================================== -->
 ## See also

 *   [DevTools for beginners: Get Started with HTML and the DOM][DevtoolsGuideBeginnersHtml]
-*   [Microsoft Edge (Chromium) DevTools Protocol][DevtoolsProtocolIndex]
+*   [Microsoft Edge DevTools Protocol][DevtoolsProtocolIndex]

 <!-- ====================================================================== -->